 "The Shack" is a popular book in Christian circles, at least at the time this article was written in May of 2008.
 The Shack is supposed to be the account of a person who spent a weekend with God the Father, God the Son, and God the Holy Spirit in a shack in a forest.
 It is a fictional story1 of Mr. Mackenzie Allen Phillips, written by William P. Young.
 Mack suffers the horrible loss of his young daughter to a serial killer.
 Of course, Mack is highly distraught and traumatized.
 The book is about his "healing" via an encounter with the persons of the Trinity who all three take human form and dialogue with him in this cabin and the surrounding countryside.
 It is written well enough to be an enjoyable read.
 It has many positive things to say, such as God being loving, that he wants a relationship with us, and that Jesus died for us.
-But, it has enough things in it raise a cautionary flag.
+However, it has enough things in it to raise a cautionary flag.

 According to Mack's account, God summoned him, via a note, to a shack -- the very one where, apparently, his daughter was killed.
 In this shack, God the Father appeared to him as an African American woman (p.
 82) named Papa (p.
 86).
 Jesus is a Middle Easterner who "was dressed like a laborer, complete with tool belt... and a plaid shirt with sleeves rolled just above the elbows," (p.
 84).
 The Holy Spirit was an Asian woman (p.
 85) who was named Sarayu (p.
 87, 110).